Net Zero Carbon Goals by 2035

 The actions we are taking today and the plans we are making for tomorrow are responsible, equitable and ambitious.

-Net Zero Disclaimer: While we believe that we have a clear path toward achieving our net zero emissions (Scope 1 and Scope 2) by 2035 goals, our analysis and path forward required us to make a number of assumptions.
+Net Zero Disclaimer: While we believe that we have a clear path towards achieving our net zero emissions (Scope 1 and Scope 2) by 2035 goals, our analysis and path forward required us to make a number of assumptions.
 These goals and underlying assumptions involve risks and uncertainties and are not guarantees.
 Should one or more of our underlying assumptions prove incorrect, our actual results and ability to achieve net zero emissions by 2035 could differ materially from our expectations.
-Certain of the assumptions that could impact our ability to meet our net zero emissions goals include: emission levels, service territory size and capacity needs remaining in line with company expectations (inclusive of changes related to the sale of our natural gas businesses in Arkansas and Oklahoma); regulatory approval of our generation transition plan; impacts of future environmental regulations or legislation; impacts of future carbon pricing regulation or legislation; price and availability of carbon offsets; price of fuel, such as natural gas; cost of energy generation technologies, such as wind and solar, natural gas and storage solutions; adoption of alternative energy by the public, including adoption of electric vehicles; rate of technology innovation with regards to alternative energy resources; our ability to implement our modernization plans for our pipelines and facilities; retirement dates of our coal facilities by 2035; and enhancement of energy efficiencies.
+Certain of the assumptions that could impact our ability to meet our net zero emissions goals include, but are not limited to: emission levels, service territory size and capacity needs remaining in line with company expectations (inclusive of changes related to the sale of CenterPoint Energy’s Natural Gas businesses in Arkansas and Oklahoma); regulatory approval of Indiana Electric’s generation transition plan; impacts of future environmental regulations or legislation; impacts of future carbon pricing regulation or legislation, including a future carbon tax; price, availability and regulation of carbon offsets; price of fuel, such as natural gas; cost of energy generation technologies, such as wind and solar, natural gas and storage solutions; adoption of alternative energy by the public, including adoption of electric vehicles; rate of technology innovation with regards to alternative energy resources; CenterPoint Energy’s ability to implement its modernization plans for its pipelines and facilities; the ability to complete and implement generation alternatives to Indiana Electric’s coal generation and retirement dates of Indiana Electric’s coal facilities by 2035; the ability to construct and/or permit new natural gas pipelines; the ability to procure resources needed to build at a reasonable cost, the lack of or scarcity of resources and labor, the lack of any project cancellations, construction delays or overruns and the ability to appropriately estimate costs of new generation; impact of any supply chain disruptions; changes in applicable standards or methodologies; and enhancement of energy efficiencies.
 In addition, because Texas is in an unregulated market, our Scope 2 estimates do not take into account Texas electric transmission and distribution assets in the line loss calculation and exclude emissions related to purchased power between 2024E-2026E.
 Our Scope 3 estimates do not take into account the emissions of transport customers and emissions related to upstream extraction.
 Please also review the section entitled “CenterPoint Energy Cautionary Statement” included on this website.